 The Employment Agreement provides that Mr. Levin be paid a base salary at annual rate of \$811,200, with an annual automobile allowance of \$10,000.
-Mr. Levin participates in our AIP at a target rate of 100% of his actual annual base salary, as defined in that plan, and in our LTIP at a target incentive rate of 100% of his annual base salary.
+Mr. Levin participates in our AIP at a target rate of 100% of his actual annual base salary, as defined in that plan, and in our LTIP at a target incentive rate of 100% of his annual based salary on the effective plan of the respective LTIP.
 The Employment Agreement also provides for the payment of discretionary bonuses in such amounts as may be determined by the Compensation Committee or Board of Directors.